cyrille-visser/FastHack-Postgres/Student/03-offline-migration.md

 ## Introduction

-Deploy an appropriate PostgreSQL Flexible Server based on what you determined and observed in previous challenges and then copy the Pizzeria database(s) to Azure.
-You are not required to reconfigure the application to Azure DB for PostgreSQL in this challenge as you will do that in the next one.
+Deploy an appropriate PostgreSQL Flexible Server based on what you determined and observed in previous challenges and then copy the Pizzeria database to Azure.
+You are not required to reconfigure the application to Flexible Server in this challenge as you will do that in the next one.

 ## Description